 The touching relationship between the teacher and his students contrasts the headmaster’s idea of education via physical punishment.

 LE CHOCOLAT (2001)

-In 1959, Juliette Binoche and her daughter arrive in a small french village to take over and manage a chocolate shop.
+In 1959, Juliette Binoche and her daughter arrived in a small French village to take over and manage a chocolate shop.

 The villagers, set in their rigid ways, refuse to give her a warm welcome.

 Adapted from a novel by Joanne Harris, the film exposes the difficulties of arriving in a small village community and shows how people learn to change.